Saturday 9th October, 2021,

 Match referee in This Country and That Country, Roland Watt, proudly laid the Peace Poppy Football at The Last Post, Menin Gate, Ypres, Belguim.
 Roland, said, ‘It was an honour and a memory that I will hold dearly‘.

 THE PEACE PITCH, FLANDERS, BELGIUM

-TC v TC will raise funds for young Jewish and Arab Israeli children from diverse communities in and around Jaffa to be special guests and participate in the 2020 Global Peace Games – a week long peace education project that creates Peace Ambassadors for the future.
+TC v TC will raise funds for underpriviledged children to participate in the 2020 Global Peace Games – a week long peace education project that creates Peace Ambassadors for the future.
 Join NCFA’s Patrons, the stars of BBC hit comedy series This Country and provide, hope for childhoods in need.

 THIS COUNTRY v THAT COUNTRY is a charity football match being played on 28th March 2020.

 NCFA patrons, Charlie and Daisy Cooper, stars of the hit BBC comedy series This Country will be a part of a team playing a very special game of football